SymSoftSolutions/CWS-Prototype/README.md

 1. Interviewed a foster parent
 2. Created User Personas
+3. Created low fidelity sketches to present and discuss ideas with a foster parent
-3. Designed high fidelity product wireframes and reviewed those with users
+4. Designed high fidelity product wireframes to demonstrate interactions and flow, and reviewed those with users
-4. Gathered design guidelines
+5. Created visual design for the application

 [*Agile Process:*](/docs/sprint_0/process/readme.md)